johnhenry/initialization-script/readme.md

 ##### Setup images
 The npm scripts are set up to mount an image and run a command from that image on a directory.
 Set up the "run" and "package.json" files appropriately.

-###What's up with the "-s" after every npm run command
+###What's up with the "-s" after every npm run command?
 It's not necessary, but it supresses some extra stuff from the npm command that aren't really necessary.